DennisFederico/cflt-tf-cc-azure-dedicated/README.md

-# Confluent Cloud Enterprise Cluster with Private link connectivity (Azure)
+# Confluent Cloud Dedicated Cluster with Private link connectivity (Azure)

 The following terraform scripts are provided in this example:

-- [Cluster](./cluster) - Creates a Confluent Cloud Enterprise cluster with PrivateLink connectivity
+- [Cluster](./cluster) - Creates a Confluent Cloud Dedicated cluster with PrivateLink connectivity
 - [App](./app) - Creates resources for an application (example topic, consumer and producer service account with their respective api-key)
 - [Peering](./peering) - Creates a second vNet in a different region and a VMs as setup for a hub-spoke playgroung and vNet transitivity testing
 - [Proxy](./proxy) - Creates a VM with Nginx proxy on the Hub vNet to access the data plane of the cluster via Rest API, when using the UI of Confluent Cloud via your browser